heyfey/vodascheduler/README.md

 ## Why Elastic Training?

 Elastic training enables the distributed training jobs to be scaled up and down dynamically at runtime, without interrupting the training process.
-With elastic training, the scheduler is able to have training jobs utilize idle resources if there are any, as well as make most efficient resource allocations if the cluster is heavily-loaded, hence increases cluster throughput and reduces overall training time.
+With elastic training, the scheduler is able to have training jobs utilize idle resources if there are any, as well as make the most efficient resource allocations if the cluster is heavily-loaded, hence increasing cluster throughput and reducing overall training time.

 For more information about elastic training, see [Elastic Horovod](https://horovod.readthedocs.io/en/stable/elastic_include.html) and [Torch Distributed Elastic](https://pytorch.org/docs/stable/distributed.elastic.html).

 ## Why Voda Scheduler?

-Voda Scheduler provides several key features for elastic deep learning workloads as follows.
+Voda Scheduler provides several critical features for elastic deep learning workloads as follows.

 ### Rich Scheduling Algorithms (with Resource Elasticity)